sjparkinson/uncomplicated.systems/_posts/2018-06-05-docker-0110-dockerfiles-and-volumes.md

 Now we've got a better idea of what we can put in a Dockerfile, it's worth having a discussion on what makes up an image.

-Say we have the following Dockerfile.
+Copy the following into a Dockerfile.

 ```docker
 FROM alpine:3.7